Personal Simulation Works

 The vector ("XYZ") button causes the surface flow velocity for each panel to be displayed as an arrow on a hidden-line depiction of the body.
 The direction of the arrow indicates flow direction and its color represents the speed of the flow.
 The length of an arrow does not represent the magnitude of velocity; arrow are sized to fit within their panels.

-Once a color "spectrum plot" has been drawn, the user may "drag" a line anywhere along an orthogonal view of the geometry and a 2D graph will be generated of the Cp (pressure coefficient), Vm (velocity magnitude) or M (mach number), whichever was contoured, on both near and far surfaces along the length of the line.
-Jaggedness in plots reflects the discontinuous nature of the data, which is due to the paneling.
+Once a color "spectrum plot" has been drawn, the user may drag a line anywhere along an orthogonal view of the geometry and a 2D graph will be generated of the Cp (pressure coefficient), Vm (velocity magnitude) or M (mach number), whichever was displayed, on both near and far surfaces along the length of the line.

 On-body streamlines and boundary layer analysis

 The paths of streamlines can be displayed in relation to the body.
 On-body streamlines originate from the centroids of specified panels.
-Off-body streamlines originate from points specified in the input file.
+Off-body streamlines originate from points in the space surrounding the model.
 Lines are color-coded to indicate local flow velocity.

 Rectangular and cylindrical velocity scans